 Introduction

-In addition to the descriptive information in the Summary Report, categorical information on the measures (as reported under section 4.4.2) and exceptions (as reported under section 4.4.3) is to be reported in xml format to ReportNet.
+In addition to the descriptive information in the Summary Report, categorical information on the new measures (as reported under section 4.4.2) and exceptions (as reported under section 4.4.3) is to be reported in xml format to ReportNet.
 The reporting sheet aims to provide simple links to elements of Articles 8, 9 and 10 that can be used for comparison and to derive statistical information, and be associated to the geographic data ((sub)regions, assessment areas).

 The following information is required for the reporting sheet (from the PoM Recommendation section 3.5 of Annex 2):